FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 - **Service Type:** It defines which microservice will be used in the step.
 The step will call the enabled microservice of the given "Type".
 The "Type" is defined when the microservices are registered.
 Note that only one microservice of a given "Type" is enabled.

-- **Service Response:** If the microservice called in the step is producing an intermediate result in a chain of microservice calls, the option "intermediate step" should be marked.
-If the microservice response has the assignment or the map update data ready to be executed, the option "apply step result" should be marked.
+- **Service Response:** If the microservice called in the step will produce an intermediate result in a chain of microservice calls, the option "intermediate step" should be marked.
+If the microservice response contains assignment or the map update data ready to be executed, the option "apply step result" should be marked.

-- **Request Order:** If the microservice called in the step is producing an intermediate result in a chain of microservice calls, the option "intermediate step" should be marked.
-If the microservice response has the assignment or the map update data ready to be executed, the option "apply step result" should be marked.
+- **Request Order:** : The order in which the requests will be dispatched.
+Note that the microservice responses can return in any order, since the services are asynchronous.
+If you want to ensure that the order of the microservices responses reflects the order of request dispatches, you must set the “Step Dependencies”.

-- **Step Dependences:** Define dependencies with other steps (microservices).
-For instance, if step "C" depends on a step "A" and "B",, the microservice associated with step "C" will be executed only after the response of step "A" and "B"  are received.
-The responses of the steps "A" and "B" will be automatically appended in the context of the request of step "C".
+- **Step Dependences:**  Define dependencies on other steps (microservices).
+For instance, if step “C” depends on step “A” and “B”, the microservice associated with step “C” will be executed only after the responses of steps “A” and “B” are received.
+The responses of steps “A” and “B” will be automatically appended in the context of the step “C” request.

 .. figure:: ./img/example1.png
     :align: center